Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 #### Justine Musk: The Intellectual Connection

-Elon's first wife, Justine Musk, has described him as "a man obsessed with his work."
+Elon's first wife, Justine Musk, described him as "obsessed with his work."
 She once said, "If you're his enemy, he'll go after you like you're a piece of lint to be flicked away."
-This intensity and focus are characteristic of a Type 5 who seeks to deeply understand the world.
+This intensity and focus are characteristic of a Type 5 who seeks to understand the world deeply.

 #### Grimes: The Artistic Muse